brandur/sorg/content/passages-drafts/001-portland.md

 This is what I'm trying to with this newsletter, _Passages & Glass_.
-It's a curated collection for my friends and family of short, self-indulgent stories about what I've been doing, and on some of my favorite things in products and software.
+It's a curated collection for my friends and family of short, self-indulgent stories about what I've been doing, and some favorite things in products and software.

 ![Glass](/assets/passages/001-portland/DSCF5479@2x.jpg)

-_Passages_ refers to the routes that we use to get from one point to another, like Hannibal's passage through the Alps, Magellan's strait, or in the case of my far more mundane life, my favorite walking path from Friedrichshain to Kreuzberg. _Glass_ is the material making up the face on my favorite products like the iPhone or Submariner, the window through which to watch the passing countryside by air or rail, or the intricate optics of my camera's lens.
+_Passages_ refers to the routes that we use to get from one point to another, like Hannibal's passage through the Alps, Magellan's famous strait, or in the case of my far more mundane life, a favorite walking path from Friedrichshain to Kreuzberg. _Glass_ is the material making up the face on my favorite products like the iPhone or Submariner, the window through which to watch the passing countryside by air or rail, or the intricate optics of my camera's lens.

 _Passages & Glass_ is also about supporting the independent
 web.
 It's sent via the only universal medium of